How to Save Bash Output to File? [3 Practical Cases]

 How to output the bash script to a file?

-You should use a double right angle sign (>>) to save the output of a bash script to a file.
-Bash programmers use it to write the output of bash commands to a file, appending the output with the existing contents of the file.
-If the file is not present, it creates a new one with the specified name.
-Technically, both of these operators redirect the standard output to a file.
+Use a right angle sign (>) or a double right angle sign (>>) to save the output of a bash script to a file.
+The ‘>’ is used to write (if the file is not present, it creates a new one with the specified name) or overwrite the output of bash commands to a file, and the ‘>>’ appends the output with the existing contents of the file.

 What is the file extension for bash?

 Typically, a Bash script file has a .sh extension to make it clear that it is a shell script file.
-However, we can directly execute it like a binary but we need to put a shebang or hashbang line at the top of the file to declare the interpreter.
+However, we can directly execute it like a binary, but we need to put a shebang or hashbang line at the top of the file to declare the interpreter.

 What is the standard output of bash?

 By default, Bash directs the error stream to stderr and the output stream to stdout.
-For both stdout and stderr, any characters written to these FDs are displayed in the console where the command was executed.
+For both stdout and stderr, any characters written to these File Descriptors are displayed in the console where the command was executed.
 Additionally, Bash assigns the identifier 1 for the stdout FD and 2 for the stderr FD.

 What language is Bash script?